-Stassi Schroeder Shares Sweet First Photos Of Baby Hartford, ‘Vanderpump Rules’ Stars & Other Celebs React
+Stassi Schroeder Shares Sweet First Photos Of Baby Hartford, 'Vanderpump Rules' Stars & Other Celebs React

 After quietly welcoming their baby girl earlier this month, the former Vanderpump Rules stars shared a series of four photos and video clips to Instagram as they celebrated their daughter's two week birthday.

-Stassi first posted a pic of baby Hartford napping while wrapped in a white blanket in a floral-printed bassinet.
-Another clip showed the newborn wide awake and sucking sweetly on a pacifier while wearing a black onesie.
+Stassi posted a pic of baby Hartford napping while wrapped in a white blanket in a floral-printed bassinet.
+Another clip showed the newborn wide awake and sweetly sucking on a pacifier while wearing a black onesie.

 "So sassy already," commented Jax Taylor, who is expecting a son with Brittany Cartwright in April.